frequency-chain/frequency/designdocs/SCHEMA.md

 At a minimum, MRC should implement procedures to register, validate, store and access variety of messaging schemas dynamically.
 Schemas on chain must have the following salient features:

 - **Registry**: Implement a schema registry, enabling participants to register and store validated schemas on chain.
-- **Validation**: Message store will implement procedural calls enabling validation of  messages against stored schema.
-Due to serialization concerns [message validation](./OnChainMessageStorage.md) will be done off chain, while schema validation can be done on chain.
-Some basics of on chain validation required by MRC are as follows:
+- **Validation**: Schema validation enables message consumers and producers to entrust MRC with correctness of schema prior to storage and a valid ```schema_id``` is produced.
+Schema validation can be done on chain with following basic steps:
   - Total count of schemas does not exceed a pre-defined maximum count that can be stored on chain.
   - Schema being registered should have a minimum size as defined by MRC and should not exceed a pre-defined maximum size.
   - Schema should not be malformed.